Doug is a Master Degreed Systems and Industrial Engineer. He lives in Gilbert Arizona.

 This article will take a very methodical approach to answer those specific questions.
 Another article I wrote explains the AIM algorithm with 10+ years of back-test results, and another explains how to use the AIM system in a multi-ETF portfolio.

 For the back-test exercise, we studied the performance of the AIM algorithm using a single ETF (ticker SPY) over a specified time period in the past with the input variables set and not allowed to vary.

-To perform the sensitivity analysis of the AIM algorithm we need to first select the input variables and what range they will be allowed to change.
-Next we need to select the output variables, then determine timeframe for back-testing.
-At this point we will be ready to run back-tests for each combination of input variable settings while collecting output results from each of the back-tests.
-At the end, we will summarize the results and make our conclusions.
+To perform the sensitivity analysis of the AIM algorithm, we need first to select the input variables and what range they will be allowed to change.
+Next, we need to select the output variables, and then determine a timeframe for back-testing.
+At this point, we will be ready to run back-tests for each combination of input variable settings while collecting output results from each of the back-tests.
+In the end, we will summarize the results and make our conclusions.